Program Overview

 The mission of the Clinical Medical Assistant (CMA) program is to prepare students to function as professionals in multiple healthcare settings.
 Medical assistants with a clinical background can perform various clinical tasks including assisting with the administration of medications and with minor procedures, performing an electrocardiogram (EKG), obtaining laboratory specimens for testing, educating patients, and other related tasks.

-Price: $2,799
+Price: $3,900

 CMA Program Overview

 The purpose of the Clinical Medical Assistant program is to prepare students to assist physicians by performing functions related to the clinical aspects of a medical office.
-This course covers the following key areas and topics:

-- Clinical responsibilities of the medical office—assisting the physician with patient related care
+- Clinical responsibilities of the medical office—assisting the physician with patient-related care

 - Preparing patients for examination and treatment, routine procedures, and diagnostic testing